-They went on to produce a large family of children -- Joseph William White, Floyd Scott White, Flossie Josephine Ennis, Leslie Elias Ernest White, Lela M. Reynolds, Nancy Myrtle White, Gladys Elizabeth DeGolia Holton, Arietta Ada White, Tainy E. White, Lawrence L. White and Faith H. "Jacqueline" Barney and perhaps one other.
+They went on to produce a large family of 11 known children -- Joseph William White, Floyd Scott White, Flossie Josephine Ennis, Leslie Elias Ernest White, Lila M. Reynolds, Nancy Lillian White Gould, Gladys Elizabeth DeGolia Holton, Arietta Ada Ray, Fairy "Pearl" Snyder, Lawrence L. White and Faith H. "Jacqueline" Smith Uptgraft Watson Barney and perhaps one other.

 When the federal census was enumerated in 1900, the family dwelled in Perry, Putnam County, with Elias earning a living as a day laborer.
 Following a pattern set by Maggie's brothers, Elias pursued a life of criminal activity to supplement his income, involving captures, escapes and recaptures.
 The following appeared in the Putnam County Sentinel newspaper in Ottawa under the heading “Dupont Items” on March 23, 1906: